-“Grayscale Wonderland II” opened on Saturday, February 6 at bG Gallery.
-There will be a closing reception on February 13.
-Don’t miss it – its a fabulous show.
-A group show curated by Om Bleicher The artists have been pushed to uncover alternative realities through images devoid of color.
+Our Pick of the week is “Grayscale Wonderland II.”
+Opening on Saturday, February 6 at bG Gallery, the artists have been pushed to uncover alternative realities through images devoid of color.
 This will be the 2nd incarnation of the gray scale exhibit featuring over fifteen artists.

 See image: Yaron Dotan, Jacob Wrestling the Angel, india ink drawn on painted panel 36×48 2015